 Thailand Itinerary 1 week: Days 5&6 Krabi –

-After Koh Phi Phi, my one week in Thailand continued on the mainland, at the scenic southern province of Krabi.
+After Koh Phi Phi, my one week in Thailand continued on the mainland, in the scenic southern province of Krabi.
 Characterised by giant freestanding limestone cliffs, and yet more idyllic white-sand beaches, Krabi is an adventure lovers paradise.
-Rock climbing, snorkeling, kayaking, and jungle trekking are just some of the activities on offer.
+Rock climbing, snorkelling, kayaking, and jungle trekking are just some of the activities on offer.

 Travel from Koh Phi Phi to Krabi –